 If the Balenciaga Triple S is the king of bulky kicks, then the Common Projects Achilles Low is the same for luxurious, high-end minimalist trainers.

 Buttery-soft Italian leather, hand-stitched construction and subtle gold branding are par for the course.
 But more importantly, the sleek, stripped-back design can be worn with anything from selvedge jeans and a hoodie to tailored separates.
 There are few brands that can offer that level of versatility.

 Swedish footwear brand Spalwart was the result of two friends stumbling upon some old trainer moulds in a factory in Slovakia.
 After deciding to put them to use and see what the resulting shoes would turn out like, Spalwart was born.

 The label’s range has a distinctly retro feel to it, with styles that run the gamut from 1970s runners to canvas basketball shoes.
 All have two things in common though: uncluttered styling and a wabi-sabi aesthetic that has made them a go-to for fashion industry insiders.

 Plain white trainers are all well and good.
 In fact, they’re one of the cornerstones of any stylish wardrobe.
 But if you want something extra from your pared-back kicks, look no further than Axel Arigato.

 The Swedish label is relatively young, having only come into existence in 2013.
-However, in that time it has cemented its reputation as the go-to brand for low-key, quirky footwear, separating themselves from the crowd through details such as laceless construction, chunky soles and cap toes.
+However, in that time it has cemented its reputation as the go-to brand for low-key, quirky footwear, separating themselves from the crowd through details such as laceless construction, platform soles and cap toes.